astronomers detect a “radio burst” from a very distant galaxy

 To determine the source of this distant radio burst, called FRB 20220610A, researchers turned to the Very Large Telescope (VLT) in Chile.

-The latter revealed that the signal came from a particularly dense galaxy which could have merged with one or two other galaxies, which would have given rise to the strange magnetar.
+The latter revealed that the signal came from a particularly dense galaxy which might have merged with one or two other galaxies, which would have given rise to the strange magnetar.
 But this is only the “best intuition” of scientists, emphasizes Ryan Shannon.
 Given that the radio bursts have been detected in unexpected places, including inside the Milky Way, “the jury is still out” on what causes them, he notes.

-In the meantime, these radio bursts could help elucidate another mystery, that of the quantity of solid matter in the Universe.
-It is believed to make up about 5% of this Universe, the rest being made up of dark matter and dark energy.
+In the meantime, these radio bursts might help elucidate another mystery, that of the quantity of solid matter in the Universe.
+It is believed to make up regarding 5% of this Universe, the rest being made up of dark matter and dark energy.
 The problem ?
 More than half of this 5% of solid matter is missing.
 Scientists believe it lies in the cosmic web, thin filaments of gas connecting galaxies together, but so diffuse that they are invisible to telescopes.

 Unless you use FRBs, which “bear the imprint of all the gas they have passed through,” explains the astrophysicist.
 This gas actually alters the wavelength of the FRB and thus makes it possible to measure the density of the latter.